 JSIF has on staff qualified environmental and social specialists with extensive experience working with World Bank financed projects under the Environmental and Social Safeguards policies.
 There are three (3) environmental specialists and eight (8) social specialists currently employed by JSIF.
 The Systems Operation and Environment Manager leads the environmental team and directly supervise the two environmental officers.
 The Systems Operation and Environment Manager and the social specialists report directly to the Senior Manager for Social Development, who reports to the Technical Services Operations Manager.
 Detailed job decriptions (terms of reference) for environmental, social and technical specialists are presented in Annex B. Where necessary, JSIF will engage consulting firms, consultants and additional specialists' to support its capacity to execute E&S duties throughout project implementation.
-JSIF is the lead implementing agency in charge of the PIU with overall responsibility for project implementation.
+JSIF is the lead implementing agency in charge of the PIU with overall responsibility for project implementation as well as fiduciary, procurement, E&S risk management, M&E aspects, citizen engagement, and communication.
 JSIF will serve as the lead technical agency for the project, implement Component 2 and collaborate with UDC on for components 1 and 3.
 UDC will provide technical support to JSIF for Components 1 and 3.